 It could take hours, days or weeks before you make your first dollar.

 There are just no guarantees when it comes to affiliate marketing, I’m afraid.

-And second of all, there may come a time when the software becomes ineffective because Pinterest & Insta evolve all the time.
+And secondly, there may come a time when the software becomes ineffective because Pinterest & Insta evolve all the time.

-So there are variables and risks to take into consideration.
+So there are variables and risks to take into serious consideration.